 And the outcome was often solid, stunning designs that were unconventional.
 Non-obvious solutions.
 From the outside and to other art directors, it appeared magical.
 But, from within the process, far less nuanced and intentional.

 I’d misjudged this stumbling madman.
-He was a genius.
-It was a sobering moment that will be with me forever.
+He’s a genius.
+The sobering moment that finally clicked will be with me forever.

 Thank you David, you were a great mentor.